-• Use the Web Security manager to add the directory clients you want to assign policies.
+• Use the Web module of the TRITON Manager to add the directory clients you want to assign policies.

-Configuring RADIUS Agent settings in the Web Security manager
+Configuring RADIUS Agent settings in the TRITON Manager

-Use the Settings > General > User Identification page to review and edit RADIUS Agent configuration information.
+Use the Web > Settings > General > User Identification page to review and edit RADIUS Agent configuration information.